nekitkas/btcwallet/README.md

 ```

 ## Usage

-To build and run the API locally:
+To build and run the API locally, Go version 1.22 is required
 ```bash
 make; build/api
 ```

 Or with Docker:
 ```bash
 sudo docker build -t api .